 The Dialogue Forum, which opens a space for such critical discussion, therefore, would cordially like to invite you to look through the challenges concerning our properties with outstanding universal values together at its online dialogue series on the World Heritage sites, Dialogue Forum 2 and 3: Lessons learned from the 2021 World Heritage Sites on August 31 and September 7, 2021, from 1.15-3.30 pm via Zoom (in Thai) (See the programmes below)

 Bangkok Tribune coordinator: Piyaporn Wong @089 920 8027/ FB Messenger: Bangkok Tribune News

 **Please register and confirm your Zoom participation ahead of the event at:

-***You can also watch the event live via FB [email protected] FB Page: Thai PBS, Decode, นักข่าวพลเมือง (ThaiPBS), Bangkok Tribune News, SEA-Junction, Thai SEJ (ชมรมนักข่าวสิ่งแวดล้อม).
+***You can also watch the event live via FB Live@ FB Page: Thai PBS, Decode, นักข่าวพลเมือง (ThaiPBS), Bangkok Tribune News, SEA-Junction, Thai SEJ (ชมรมนักข่าวสิ่งแวดล้อม).

-- To develop and introduce a new body of knowledge and innovation regarding an independent, in-depth media to the public (Indie & In-depth)
+- To develop and introduce a new body of knowledge and innovation regarding the independent, in-depth media to the public (Indie & In-depth)

 - To empower public members to be able to keep up with any developments as well as repercussions in the society, as well as the role of the media in helping shape the society (Empowering)

-- To promote participation in the development of such the innovative and constructive media so that it can remain opened and accessible to all (Open & Accessible)
+- To promote participation in the development of such an innovative and constructive media so that it can remain open and accessible to all (Open & Accessible)

 - Decode.plus, Thai PBS